Skip to Content

 While the shortbread crust is cooling on a wire rack, you can make the lemon curd.
 Now, you can opt for using store-bought, but making homemade lemon curd is simple and easy.

-The lemon curd mixture gets dumped on top of the shortbread crust and then baked in a preheated oven for about 20-25 minutes.
+Pour the lemon filling on top of the shortbread crust and then bake in a preheated oven for about 20-30 minutes or until the middle is set.
 This easy dessert is perfect for bake sales, getting together with friends and family, and more.

 The lemon layer is always my favorite part of this dish.

-Once the bars are done baking, simply dust them with powdered sugar.
+Once the bars are done baking, allow them to rest at room temperature and then dust them with powdered sugar.

 Do I need to keep my Pioneer Woman Lemon Bars in the fridge?